Migrating and Upgrading to Inventory Management

 If you use Magento Order Management in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, you need to fully disable the Inventory Management extensions.
 These modules provide all Inventory Management features to Magento, including Single and Multi Source management, stocks, reservations, and more.

-We may support integrations between Magento Inventory Management (MSI) and Magento Order Management in a later release.
+We may support integrations between Magento Inventory Management (also known as MSI) and Magento Order Management in a later release.

 Magento Order Management provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
 For a complete list of features, see the OMS Feature list.